-Part A: Perso nal det aile
+Part A: Perso nal det ails

-rail A. Feiso iiai uet alis

 Title: Date of bir rth

 First Name Last Name 9

 Phone Number r

 Email

 Street Address 6

 Suburb

 State Postcode

-Please provide donames or other nown by •
+Please provide details of any former names or other names you may be known by

 National Law?
-Pl National Law, a p lease not berson w te that under se ho is subject to n notice under the Election 187 of the Election of the Election notice or carry out ducation and e is not allo d Care wed to Services work for or □ Yes □ No
+Pl National Law, a p Are you currently subject to a prohibition notice under the Education and Care Services National Law?
+Please note that under section 187 of the Education and Care Services National Law, a person who is subject to a prohibition notice is not allowed to work for or be engaged by an education and care service or carry out any other related activity.

-Are you currently prohibite ed or restricted I from working with children und der any other law? □ Yes □ No
+Are you currently v prohibit ed or restricted I from working with children und der any other law? □ Yes □ No

 Part B: Decla aration

-I,[insert full name of person signing the declaration] declare that: 1. the information provided on this form is true, complete and correct 2. the approved provider or a representative of the approved provider is authorised to verify any information provided in this form 3.
-I am aware that under the Education and Care Services National Law penalties apply if false or misleading information is provided.
+I,[insert full name of person signing the declaration] declare that: the information provided on this form is true, complete and correct the approved provider or a representative of the approved provider is authorised to verify any information provided in this form I am aware that under the Education and Care Services National Law penalties apply if false or misleading information is provided.

 Signature Date